AdobeDocs/journey-optimizer-b2b.en/help/user/journeys/journey-nodes.md

    ![Journey node - merge paths](./assets/node-plus-icon-merge-paths.png){width="400"}

-1. In the merge node properties, select the paths you want to merge.
+1. In the merge paths node properties, select the paths you want to merge.

    ![Journey node - merge paths](./assets/node-merge-select-paths.png){width="600" zoomable="yes"}

    At this point, the paths are merged so that accounts from the selected paths combine to a single path that can continue to progress through the journey.

-1. If needed, you can unmerge paths by navigating back to the merge node properties and clearing the checkbox for any paths that you want to remove.
+1. If needed, you can unmerge paths by navigating back to the merge paths node properties and clearing the checkbox for any paths that you want to remove.